nautobot/nautobot/nautobot/docs/models/extras/gitrepository.md

 }
 ```

 Within the `_metadata`, the `name` key is always required; all other metadata keys are optional and will take on default values if omitted.
+The optional field `schema` defines the name of a config context schema to validate data.

 For files in the root of the `/config_contexts/` directory, a single file may define a single config context as above, or alternatively it may contain a list of config context data definitions, as in the following example: